devgithinji/spring-boot-security-01/readme.md

         .formLogin()
             .loginPage("/login")
             .usernameParameter("email")
+            .permitAll()
+        .and()
+        .logout()
-            .failureHandler(new AuthenticationFailureHandler() {
+            .logoutSuccessHandler(new LogoutSuccessHandler() {

                 @Override
-                public void onAuthenticationFailure(HttpServletRequest request, HttpServletResponse response,
+                public void onLogoutSuccess(HttpServletRequest request,
+                            HttpServletResponse response, Authentication authentication)
-                        AuthenticationException exception) throws IOException, ServletException {
+                        throws IOException, ServletException {
-                    String email = request.getParameter("email");
+                    CustomerUserDetails userDetails = (CustomerUserDetails) authentication.getPrincipal();
-                    String error = exception.getMessage();
+                    String username = userDetails.getUsername();

-                    System.out.println("A failed login attempt with email: "
-                                        + email + ".
-Reason: " + error);
+                    System.out.println("The user " + username + " has logged out.");

-                    String redirectUrl = request.getContextPath() + "/login?error";
-                    response.sendRedirect(redirectUrl);
+                    response.sendRedirect(request.getContextPath());
                 }
             })
-            .permitAll()
+            .permitAll();
         ...
     }

 }
 ```

-As you can see, the AuthenticationFailureHandler interface defines the method onAuthenticationFailure() which will be called by Spring Security upon a failed login attempt.
-The code in this example just logs the information (email and error message) and then redirects the user to the login error page.
+As you can see, the onLogoutSuccess() method will be invoked by Spring Security upon successful logout of a user.
+In this example, we just get username of the logged-out user and print it to the standard output, and redirect the user to the application’s context path.

-However, it is recommended to have the handler class extends the SimpleUrlAuthenticationFailureHandler class which will redirect the user to the default failure URL and also forward the exception object, as shown in the following example:
+It’s recommended to use a subtype of LogoutSuccessHandler like SimpleUrlLogoutSuccessHandler which handles the navigation on logout automatically.
+For example:

 ```
-.formLogin()
-    .loginPage("/login")
-    .usernameParameter("email")
+.logout()
-    .failureHandler(new SimpleUrlAuthenticationFailureHandler() {
+    .logoutSuccessHandler(new SimpleUrlLogoutSuccessHandler() {

         @Override
-        public void onAuthenticationFailure(HttpServletRequest request, HttpServletResponse response,
+        public void onLogoutSuccess(HttpServletRequest request,
+                    HttpServletResponse response, Authentication authentication)
-                AuthenticationException exception) throws IOException, ServletException {
+                throws IOException, ServletException {

-            String email = request.getParameter("email");
+            CustomerUserDetails userDetails = (CustomerUserDetails) authentication.getPrincipal();
-            String error = exception.getMessage();
+            String username = userDetails.getUsername();

-            System.out.println("A failed login attempt with email: "
-                                + email + ".
-Reason: " + error);
+            System.out.println("The user " + username + " has logged out.");

-            super.setDefaultFailureUrl("/login?error");
-            super.onAuthenticationFailure(request, response, exception);
+            super.onLogoutSuccess(request, response, authentication);
         }
     })
+    .permitAll()
 ```

-Here, we need to specify the default failure URL, otherwise it will give 404 error.
-But in the login page we can display the exception message.
+Spring Security also provides the HttpStatusReturningLogoutSuccessHandler which returns an HTTP status code instead of redirection, which is useful for RESTful webservices.

-## 2. Advanced Authentication Failure Handler
+## 2. Advanced Logout Success Handler Example

-In case the authentication failure handler needs to depend on a business/service class in order to perform the custom logics upon failed login, we should create a separate authentication failure handler class, as shown in the example code below:
+In case the Logout success handler needs to depend on a business/service class to perform the custom logics, we need to create a separate class as follows:

 ```
 @Component
-public class LoginFailureHandler extends SimpleUrlAuthenticationFailureHandler {
+public class CustomLogoutSuccessHandler extends SimpleUrlLogoutSuccessHandler {

     @Autowired
     private CustomerServices customerService;

     @Override
-    public void onAuthenticationFailure(HttpServletRequest request, HttpServletResponse response,
+    public void onLogoutSuccess(HttpServletRequest request,
+                HttpServletResponse response, Authentication authentication)
-            AuthenticationException exception) throws IOException, ServletException {
+            throws IOException, ServletException {

-        String email = request.getParameter("email");
+        CustomerUserDetails userDetails = (CustomerUserDetails) authentication.getPrincipal();

-        String redirectURL = "/login?error&email=" + email;
+        String username = userDetails.getUsername();

-        if (exception.getMessage().contains("OTP")) {
-            redirectURL = "/login?otp=true&email=" + email;
-        } else {
-            Customer customer = customerService.getCustomerByEmail(email);
+        Customer customer = customerService.getCustomerByEmail(username);

-            if (customer.isOTPRequired()) {
-                redirectURL = "/login?otp=true&email=" + email;
+        // process logics with customer

+        super.onLogoutSuccess(request, response, authentication);
     }
 }

-        super.setDefaultFailureUrl(redirectURL);

-        super.onAuthenticationFailure(request, response, exception);
-    }

-}
 ```

-Here, you see the handler class is annotated with the @Component annotation – so Spring framework will manage instances (beans) of this class.
-And it depends on an instance of the CustomerService class, which will be injected by Spring framework because the @Autowired annotation is used.
-And you can see code in the onAuthenticationFailure() callback method needs to use CustomerService.
+Here, the @Component annotation tells Spring framework to manage instances of this class as beans.
+And the @Autowired annotation tells Spring framework to inject an instance of the business class into this handler class.

-And update the Spring security configuration class as follows:
+Then configure the Spring Security configuration class like this:

 ```
 @Configuration
 @EnableWebSecurity
 public class WebSecurityConfig extends WebSecurityConfigurerAdapter {

     ...
     @Override
     protected void configure(HttpSecurity http) throws Exception {